raby/fractal-explorer/README.md

 ## Usage

-To package and run this program, clone this repository and issue the following commands from the project root directory:
+Clone this repository and issue the following commands from the project root directory to package and run this program:

 ```bash
 mvn package